Gl0dny/micromouse-simulator/README.md

 The provided code (main.log and main.cpp) showcases a structured approach to simulating micromouse behavior in a maze environment.
 It employs threads for managing user commands and simulator actions, ensuring smooth interaction and proper synchronization.
 The logging mechanism (Logger class) is utilized to record important events and commands during the simulation, aiding in monitoring and debugging the program's execution.

 The main.log file serves as a chronological record of events and user commands throughout the micromouse simulation program.
 It documents the initialization of key components such as the maze, micromouse, and simulator, as well as user interactions that control the simulation's flow (start, pause, reset, exit).
 Each log entry provides insights into the program's execution timeline, facilitating monitoring, debugging, and understanding of the simulation's behavior and outcomes.

+CMakeLists.txt

+The provided CMakeLists.txt file is used to configure the build process for a project named MicromouseProject.
+It sets up compilation options, includes necessary libraries like Qt5 and Google Test, and defines targets for both the main executable and test executable.
+This CMakeLists.txt file effectively configures the build system for a C++ project involving Qt5 for GUI components and Google Test for unit testing.
+It separates the main executable build (MicromouseProject) from the test executable (tests), ensuring that both production and testing code are handled appropriately during compilation and linking.
+The file demonstrates best practices for integrating external libraries (Qt5 and Google Test) and setting up a comprehensive build environment for a C++ project.

+build.sh

+The provided build.sh script is a Bash script designed to automate the build process, testing, cleaning, documentation generation, and running of a C++ project configured with CMake.
+This script provides a robust automation solution for managing the build, testing, cleaning, and documentation generation processes for a C++ project using CMake.
+It ensures dependencies like CMake, Qt5 (if uncommented and used), and Doxygen are present, and handles each task in a systematic and error-aware manner.
+Adjustments can be made as needed to tailor it further to specific project requirements or additional dependencies.

+Usage

+    Usage: ./build.sh [options]
+    Options:
+        --help: Displays usage help.
+        --test: Builds and runs tests without running the main application.
+        --clean: Cleans build and output directories.
+        --debug: Builds the project in debug mode.
+        --doc: Generates Doxygen documentation.